 Transparency and reproducibility are the beating heart of the scientific enterprise.
 Transparency ensures that all aspects of scientific methods and results are available for critique, compliment, or reuse.
 This not only meets a social imperative, it also allows others to test new questions with existing data, makes it easier to identify and correct errors, and helps unmask academic fraud.
 Transparent practices such as sharing data and computer code, in turn, safeguard reproducibility: the idea that for a scientific observation to count as a discovery it must reveal something real and repeatable about the natural world….
 As any scientist will tell you, the fierce competition of academia rewards those who secure large grants and publish innovative – if tentative – findings in prestigious journals, not scholars who instead focus on being transparent and careful.
 The incentives that drive individual scientists are out of step with what is best for science as a social enterprise.

-As ACC’s Nancy Beck noted in our blog last November, more than 30 major scientific journals, have made a new commitment to improving reproducibility, rigor, transparency and independent verification.
+As Editor-in-Chief Marcia McNutt made clear at the opening of a November 7 editorial published in the journal Science, more than 30 major scientific journals have made a new commitment to improving reproducibility, rigor, transparency and independent verification.
 This is great progress; however, not all the journals that toxicologists and risk assessors publish in have signed on to this effort.

 A Washington Post article published earlier this year by Joel Achenbach, noted that “too often, experimental results can’t be reproduced” and that “an irreproducible result is inherently squishy.”
 As Achenbach reports: